 - Let’s move to the kitchen!!
 Here are some inexpensive ways to organize that cluttered pantry of yours thx to Interior Fun.

 - The Budget Decorator has a clever idea here to organize other things in your kitchen like this and more!

 - Decorating your small space has a great tutorial on making a peg board to organize your crafts!

 - If you live where it snows here are some ideas on keeping winter gear organized by Busy Kids Happy Mom.
-We used to live in CA so this wasn’t an issue but now that we live in ID now there is a huge difference in the way you have to store clothing.
+We used to live in CA so this wasn’t an issue.
+Now that we live in Idaho, there is a huge difference in the way you have to store clothing.

 - Another way we do it is we bought this rolling coat cart and put all of our coats on it and put it in our basement storage area so if there is a strangely cold day we can still grab a coat but during the typically warmer months they aren’t clogging up our closet space.